 I have been told that my approach is person, or client-centred.
-To some extent this has to be true in the sense that any effective therapist has to demonstrate client-centredness to the person in front of them.
+To some extent this has to be true in the sense that any effective therapist has to demonstrate respect and positive regard for the person in front of them.

-My understanding of the six conditions, in brief, is:
+My understanding of this summary illustration of the six conditions, in brief, is: